-If you’re thinking of an intranet refresh or turning to an intranet software solution, it may not be the best investment.
-This is just an overlay to your existing intranet, so all your same problems are just covered over with a prettier interface.
-You’ll be stuck with the same bad search, outdated technology, and lack of mobile responsiveness.
+If you’re thinking of an intranet refresh or turning to a software solution, it may not be the best investment.
+This is just an overlay to your existing tech stack, so all your same problems are just covered over with a prettier interface.
+You’ll be stuck with the same lousy search method, outdated technology, and lack of mobile responsiveness.

 Where does the intranet fit in the digital workplace?

-Intranets are run, created, and updated by a dedicated intranet or digital workplace team.
-These teams use a variety of cross-functional skills to run the intranet.
-The Spark Trajectory Intranet and Digital Workplace skills matrix shows how intranet and digital workplace teams have a variety of skill sets that stem from technology and IT management, content and communication, user experience design, and social and collaboration management.
+Intranets are run, created, and updated by a dedicated workplace team.
+These teams use a variety of cross-functional skills to run them.
+The Spark Trajectory Intranet and Digital Workplace skills matrix show how intranet and digital workplace teams have a variety of skill sets that stem from technology and IT management, content and communication, user experience design, and social and collaboration management.

 All these skill sets lend themselves to creating a tool that incorporates communication, database management, and design.
-The Sparks skills matrix also highlights how the department and its responsibilities are not as fixed or defined as HR or IT.
-Because the intranet team is responsible for both creating, uploading to, and managing the intranet, it can be difficult to uncover where exactly new features and tools need to be added.
+The Sparks skills matrix also highlights how the department and its responsibilities are more flexible and defined than HR or IT.
+Because the team is responsible for creating, uploading, and managing it, it can be challenging to uncover where precisely new features and tools need to be added.

-The intranet is not the digital workplace, which has the goal of breaking down communication barriers and foster efficiency, innovation, and growth.
+The intranet is not the digital workplace, which has the goal of breaking down communication barriers and fostering efficiency, innovation, and growth.
 It is not a one-size-fits-all solution but rather a best-in-class set of platforms and tools that make work happen seamlessly.
-A successful digital workplace uses intelligent workflows to make everything work on-demand and with less friction.
+Successful digital workplace and employee experience platforms use intelligent workflows to make everything work on demand and with less friction.

-A good communications platform is the core of the digital workplace—delivering the right information at the right time to the right worker.
-If your people are uninformed or worse, never informed, your best efforts will fall flat.
+An intelligent communications platform is the core of the digital workplace—delivering the right information at the right time to the right worker.
+If your people are uninformed or, worse, never informed, your best efforts will fall flat.
 If they don’t know, they can’t do it.